 There is a valid reason why the saying, “An apple a day, keeps the doctor away” has been circulating for many years.
 Apples have been associated with beneficial effects on weight management, diabetes, gastrointestinal protection, pulmonary function, cancer, heart disease, asthma, and Alzheimer’s disease.

-Apples in particular help control cravings and fat storage because these prevent sugar crash.
-The soluble fiber in apples reduce the amount of sugar and calories you absorb after eating.
+Apples in particular help control cravings and fat storage because these prevent the sugar crash.
+The soluble fiber in apples reduces the amount of sugar and calories you absorb after eating.
 You will find that adding apples, plus the one pound of veggies, a handful of nuts, and ground flax, chia, or hemp seeds to your diet will naturally decrease your food cravings.

 One of the members of the Weight Loss Awaking Friendship group actually commented about that.
 She said she was losing weight steadily and she realized she was no longer craving the sweets that she used to before.
 We all need to understand that for many of us, what we’re experiencing is blood sugar spike when we have these cravings for sweets.
-Blood sugar fluctuations causes these food cravings.
+Blood sugar fluctuations cause these food cravings.

-However, if you get all one pound of greens, that handful of nuts, that one apple with all the fiber in the apple, and the two tablespoons of flaxseeds per day, I guarantee you—you will be able to balance your blood sugar and you will feel better.
+However, if you get all one pound of greens, that handful of nuts, that one apple with all the fiber in the apple, and the two tablespoons of flaxseeds per day, I guarantee you-you will be able to balance your blood sugar and you will feel better.
 Your cravings are going to decrease just by adding these four things alone.
-That’s why I think it’s important not to focus so much on taking everything out from your diet.
+That’s why I think it’s important not to focus so much on taking everything out of your diet.

 Generally speaking, all of us know what we need to take out.
 We know we need to take out sugar.
 We know we need to take out white flour and junk food, but if we focus on adding instead of subtracting, then you’re going to see these cravings really even out.
 And you’re going to feel a whole lot better.